auraphp/auraphp.github.io/index.md

   views, and view helpers.

 - **[Web](https://github.com/auraphp/Aura.Web):** A bare-bones web page
-  controller system, including pre- and post-hooks, a response transfer, and context discovery.
+  controller system, including pre- and post-hooks, a response transfer object, and context discovery.

 The Aura project also includes a [system](https://github.com/auraphp/system) that composes the independent packages into a full-stack framework.